 - Keep away from dogs and cats.
 Even if they don’t bite, one misaligned paw step can leave a scratch and subsequent hole.

-- After discovery, you want to deflate the air mattress.
+- After discovery, deflate the air bed.

 - After deflation, apply a sealant.

 - After sealant has been applied, wait five minutes.